-The Law Offices of Barton Morris is committed to ensuring that non-violent offenders are given a fighting chance to avoid this terrible pandemic as much as possible.
+Our attorneys are committed to ensuring that inmates are given a fighting chance to avoid this terrible pandemic as much as possible.

-- Were sentenced to a term of incarceration at a Michigan prison in the last 6 months.
+Were sentenced to a term of incarceration at a Michigan prison in the last six months.

 The parole board is currently evaluating all inmates eligible for parole.
 Additionally, the board is looking into releasing inmates who are 60 years or older and/or who have a preexisting health condition.
 All of these decisions, however, are up to the parole board.